portworx/px-docs/os-config-shared-mounts.md

 #OS Configuration for Shared Mounts

 The following sections describe how to configure Docker for shared mounts on [CoreOS](coreos-configuration-and-shared-mounts), [CentOS](centos-configuration-and-shared-mounts), and [Ubuntu](ubuntu-configuration-and-shared-mounts).
+The configuration is required because the Portworx solution exports mount points.
 The examples use AWS EC2 for servers in the cluster.

 ##CoreOS Configuration and Shared Mounts